-When a person not in the above-listed accredited positions believes they have observed and can substantiate a potential incident associated with a particular skill competition or an objectionable incidence at the WorldSkills event, then they need to direct their concern, with the supporting evidence to the Technical Delegate of the Member they are associated with or to the Event Information Centre.
+When a person not in the above-listed accredited positions believes they have observed and can substantiate a potential incident associated with a particular skill competition or an objectionable incidence at the WorldSkills event, then they need to direct their concern, with the supporting evidence to the Technical Delegate of the Member they are associated with or to the Director of Skills Competitions.
 In the situation where the Technical Delegate is contacted, the Technical Delegate is required to initially validate and complete the Escalation Form only if and when they agree to support the claims that are being made.
-In the situation where the Information Centre is contacted, the DRO will investigate.
+In the situation where the Director of Skills Competitions is contacted, the DRO will review it prior to agreeing to proceed.